benwaldman33/LeadMgmt_Cursor/BBDS_User_Manual.md

 A: Navigate to "AI Scoring" → "Models" and use the model creation interface to define features, select model type, and configure parameters.

 **Q: How do I enter search terms with multiple words?**
 A: When entering search terms, separate different terms with commas.
 Multi-word phrases like "cone beam computed tomography" will be treated as single search terms.
 For example: "cone beam computed tomography, dental laser, CAD/CAM" will create three separate search terms.
+The system will show you a preview of how your terms are parsed below the input field with blue tags for each term.

 **Q: How do I optimize scoring weights?**
 A: Use the weight optimization feature in AI Scoring to get AI-recommended weight adjustments based on performance data and conversion analytics.